-The eccentricity of Mars' orbit is much greater than that of Earth, making its orbit distinctly non-circular.
+The eccentricity of Mars' orbit is much greater than that of Earth, making its orbit distinctly noncircular.
 The amount of sunlight received is about 40% greater at perihelion than at aphelion, which has important consequences for Martian seasons.

 On Earth, nearly all of the annual variation in temperature occurs because of the axial tilt.
 Mars, however, has a much higher orbital eccentricity than Earth: its distance from the Sun varies from 206 million km to 249 million km during a Martian year.
 This amounts to a 68% change in the amount of sunlight falling on Mars between the two points!
 This gives rise to much larger seasonal temperature changes than on Earth.
-The southern hemisphere has shorter, hotter summers and longer, colder winters than the northern hemisphere.
-Polar ice loss, weather patterns, and dust storms are all affected by this.
+The southern The Orbit of Mars and the vernal equinox hemisphere has shorter, Seasons in the Northern R 1.56 AU Hemisphere. hotter summers and longer, colder winters than the northern hemisphere.
+Polar ice loss, weather patterns, and dust storms are all affected by winter solstice summer solstice R 1.65 AU R 1.38 AU this. autunnal equinox R 1.45 AU